SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning

 \section{Abstract}

-\begin{quote} Self-supervised learning (SSL), utilizing unlabeled datasets for training powerful encoders, has achieved significant success recently.
-These encoders serve as feature extractors for downstream tasks, requiring substantial resources.
-However, the challenge of protecting the intellectual property of encoder trainers and ensuring the trustworthiness of deployed encoders remains a significant gap in SSL.
-Moreover, recent researches highlight threats to pre-trained encoders, such as backdoor and adversarial attacks.
-To address these gaps, we propose SSL-Auth, the first authentication framework designed specifically for pre-trained encoders.
-In particular, SSL-Auth utilizes selected key samples as watermark information and trains a verification network to reconstruct the watermark information, thereby verifying the integrity of the encoder without compromising model performance.
-By comparing the reconstruction results of the key samples, malicious alterations can be detected, as modified encoders won't mimic the original reconstruction.
-Comprehensive evaluations on various encoders and diverse downstream tasks demonstrate the effectiveness and fragility of our proposed SSL-Auth. \end{quote}
+\begin{quote} Self-supervised learning (SSL), a paradigm harnessing unlabeled datasets to train robust encoders, has recently witnessed substantial success.
+These encoders serve as pivotal feature extractors for downstream tasks, demanding significant computational resources.
+Nevertheless, recent studies have shed light on vulnerabilities in pre-trained encoders, including backdoor and adversarial threats.
+Safeguarding the intellectual property of encoder trainers and ensuring the trustworthiness of deployed encoders pose notable challenges in SSL.
+To bridge these gaps, we introduce SSL-Auth, the first authentication framework designed explicitly for pre-trained encoders.
+SSL-Auth leverages selected key samples and employs a well-trained generative network to reconstruct watermark information, thus affirming the integrity of the encoder without compromising its performance.
+By comparing the reconstruction outcomes of the key samples, we can identify any malicious alterations.
+Comprehensive evaluations conducted on a range of encoders and diverse downstream tasks demonstrate the effectiveness of our proposed SSL-Auth. \end{quote}